Padang Lawas Regency: Administrative districts

-Notes: (a) including Pasar Sibuhuan, the sole town (kelurahan) in the regency, with 22,136 inhabitants (half of the Barumun District total) as at mid 2023.
+Notes: (a) including Pasar Sibuhuan (Sibuhuan Market), the sole town (kelurahan) in the regency, with 22,525 inhabitants (half of the Barumun District total) as at mid 2024.

 (b) the 2010 Census population of the new Barumun Baru District is included in the figure for the Barumun District, from which it was cut out in 2019.

 (c) the 2010 Census populations of the new Sosa Julu and Ulu Sosa Districts are included in the figure for the Sosa District, from which they were cut out in 2019.

 (d) the 2010 Census populations of the new Sosa Timur District are included in the figures for the Batang Lubu Sutam and Hutaraja Tinggi Districts, from which it was cut out in 2019.

 (e) the 2010 Census populations of the new Barumun Barut District are included in the figure for the Barumun Tengah District, from which it was cut out in 2019.